 Find out more

-Initial Data – Patient information on COVID-19 in haemoglobinopathy and rare inherited anaemia patients
+Initial Data (up to 23rd September) – Patient information on COVID-19 in haemoglobinopathy and rare inherited anaemia patients

 Since the start of the COVID-19 pandemic, some groups of patients have been classed as ‘clinically extremely vulnerable’ and advised to ‘shield’ in order to avoid becoming infected.
 Many patients and patient support groups would like know how frequent and how severe COVID-19 has been for people with inherited anaemias, including:

 - Sickle cell disease